 The SKA Asset Loan Agreement is a "related party transaction" under Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions ("MI 61-101") because Inflection is a related party of the Company, as its major shareholder.
 Pursuant to Section 5.7(1)(f) of MI 61-101, the Company is exempt from obtaining minority shareholder approval for the SKA Asset Loan Agreement as a result of the loan being obtained from a related party on reasonable commercial terms that are not less advantageous to the Company than if such loan was obtained through an arm's length lender and having no equity or voting component.
-The Company will file a material change report in respect of the SKA Asset Loan Agreement.
-However, the material change report will be filed less than 21 days prior to the execution of the SKA Asset Loan Agreement, which is consistent with market practice and the Company deems reasonable in the circumstances.
+The Company filed a material change report in respect of the SKA Asset Loan Agreement on 05 February 2021.